mrange/hron/README.md

 If you can not find a parser in your language, fork the repo and write one!
 We welcome all contributions.
-We would especially welcome an implementation in javascript and any insane implementations in long forgotten or obscure languages, because...well because we like computer languages.
+We would especially welcome an implementation in javascript and any insane implementations in long forgotten or obscure languages, because...well because we like computer languages (hey lispers, you listening?).

 We are also working on a standardized set of test files, both positive and negative, which will constitute a smoke test for new parsers.